Moonbase: Surface infrastructure

 Besides temporary infrastructure of lunar missions, some of the permanently placed artificial objects on the Moon have already fulfilled long-term purposes.
 Since 1969, retroreflectors have been installed on the surface of the Moon and are actively used for lunar laser ranging.
+Equatorial sites have been described as easier for landing and launch and allowing constant communication with Earth, although long lunar nights pose challenges for power.

 In the 2010s, the International Lunar Network consisting of robotic instruments placed around the moon was also proposed.

 Orbital infrastructure

 Lunar orbital spacecraft have been supporting lunar bases since the use of the Apollo command and service module in lunar orbit.

 Today an increasing number of lunar satellites provide different services to surface missions and possibly to lunar bases.

-The current lunar landing Artemis program is to be supported by the scheduled Lunar Gateway.
+The current lunar landing Artemis program was to be supported by the since shelved Lunar Gateway.